inabikarilibrary/inalib/inapedia/players/polish/terewsant.md

-# terewsant
+# Terewsant

-terewsant is a Polish :poland: player, maining Nomash.
+Terewsant is a Polish :poland: player, maining Nomash.

 ## Achievements